Being Blackmailed for Money on Facebook? Here's What to Do

 Feeling Overwhelmed?
 Not Sure What to Do?
 Need Help?

-Since I've posted this article, I've received a lot of emails from folks asking for help.
-If you need help with this, contact me now using our online form and don't forget to leave your phone number.
+Since I've posted this article originally last year (now updated February 2021), I've received a lot of emails from folks asking for help.
+If you are being blackmailed online, contact me now using our online form and don't forget to leave your phone number.
 I will call you back as soon as possible.
 Because of the nature of the topic, I promise to be professional and discrete.
+If a phone call isn't possible, I can help by email but this method of communication may take longer to process.

+A bit of background on me: I am a senior systems administrator, IT technical analyst, and computer programmer.
+I have nearly 40 years of computing experience, 20 years in IT, and hold a degree in Computer Science from the University of Windsor, Ontario.
+I have owned and operated this website for over 20 years, published over 2,000 articles online, and have published 6 books.

-I have been dealing with online scammers now for 7 years and know exactly what to do.
-I have been the sole operator of this website for over 20 years and have personally published over 2,000 articles and 6 books.
-I have an excellent reputation - feel free to search for my name online if you like.
+Aside from publishing tech-related articles and providing tech support by phone and over the Internet, I have been dealing with online scams (mostly romance scams and tech support scams) now for 7 years and know them inside and out.
+I also have an excellent online reputation - feel free to search for my name using Google if you like.

 You can also review my resume here.
 I am kind, compassionate, and willing to help - just ask!
 I also provide unparalleled service to my clients (see reviews here).

 --